SEACrowd/itlc/README.md

 1. Clone the repository: `git clone https://github.com/SEACrowd/itlc.git`
 2. move to itlc directory: `cd itlc`
 3. Install the required dependencies: `pip install -v -e .`

+> [!IMPORTANT]
+> This repository is built on `transformers==4.43.0`.
+Using newer versions of the transformers library may cause compatibility issues or break the code.

 ### Usage